 Long-Term Solutions to Prevent Overheating

-🛡️ Update Apps and OS Regularly
+- Update apps and OS regularly.

-- At least once a year.
+- Schedule battery checks at least once a year.

 When Should You Worry About Overheating?